Nerima Station

 Nerima Station (練馬駅, Nerima-eki) is a railway station in Nerima, Tokyo, Japan, operated by the private railway operator Seibu Railway and the Tokyo subway operator Toei Subway.

 Lines

 Nerima Station is served by the Seibu Ikebukuro Line, Seibu Yurakucho Line, and Seibu Toshima Line, and also by the Toei Ōedo Line subway.
 It is located 6.0 km from the terminus of the Ikebukuro Line at Ikebukuro.

 Station layout

 Nerima is an elevated station with two island platforms serving four tracks, with an additional outer track on either side used by passing trains.
 Elevators and escalators connect the platforms to the ticket entrances, and the station contains a waiting room as well.

 The Toei station consists of an underground island platform serving two tracks.

+Nerima Station in western Tokyo is a busy commuter station on the Toei Oedo Line, the Seibu Ikebukuro Line and the Seibu Toshima Line.